thulieblack/thulieblack/README.md

   <li>✨ I’m a Technical Documentation Writer, Open Source Fanatic, and a Python programmer. </li>

+<li> 💼 Documentation contributor at [AsyncAPI Initiative](https://github.com/asyncapi), an open-source community that helps developers define, build, and maintain asynchronous APIs and EDAs.

   <li>👨‍💻 I'm constantly working on improving documentation and  writing clear, concise, easy-to-understand articles/blogs. </li>

   <li>🔭  Apart from documentation and writing, I'm interested in NLP, Cloud, and Open Source. </a>